sjmduncan/phraser/Readme.md

 # Markov phraser

 Generate words/phrases from a list of other words.
-Demo [here](https://boulder.pythonanywhere.com).
+[Demo here](https://boulder.pythonanywhere.com) (based on the names of boulder problems in the castle hill basin in NZ).

 # How To